Top 10 Project Management Software for Designers (2026)

 What software do most designers use?

-Designers use different kinds of graphic design software, depending on their workflows, design disciplines, and project requirements.
-Frequently, graphic designers will use multiple tools at the same time, depending on the particular task.
-Some of the most popular software for graphic design are Photoshop, Sketch, Illustrator, InDesign, and After Effects.
+Designers use different kinds of design software, depending on their workflows, design disciplines, and project requirements.
+Frequently, designers will use multiple tools at the same time, depending on the particular task.
+Some of the most popular tools for graphic design are Photoshop, Sketch, Illustrator, InDesign, and After Effects.

 How do you manage a design project?